Derbyshire Mobile Library Service

 It means some services will remain, some will be run differently but some will have to stop.

-Four potential options to make savings on mobile library services were approved for consultation by our Cabinet in December and residents now have the chance to have their say in a two-stage process.
+Four potential options to make savings on mobile library services were approved for consultation by our Cabinet in December and residents were asked to have their say in a two-stage process.

 - your views about these proposals